Get the newsletter.

 PRO TIP: If you don't mind getting your hands a little sticky, some people prefer to coat the flowers using their fingers.
 Just try to keep one hand dry for the sugar.

 • Generously sprinkle each flower front and back with sugar.
-Set to dry on the wire rack.
+Tap off any excess sugar.
+Set each flower to dry, face up, on the wire rack.
 Repeat with the remaining flowers.

-• Let the flowers rest for at least 8 hours, preferably overnight, on the countertop to dry, uncovered.
+• Let the flowers dry out for at least 8 hours, preferably overnight, on the countertop, uncovered.
+Do not refrigerate.

-TIP: Fully-dried candied flowers can remain stored in a dry, airtight container for a few months.
+Fully-dried candied flowers can remain stored in a dry, airtight container for several weeks.
+Do not refrigerate, as the moisture and humidity of the refrigerator will soften them and dissolve the sugar.

 • 5 stars